If you would like to help us in our work, please donate items that we use a lot from our Amazon Wish list

 Dogs: If you know that your dog likes to hunt for hedgehogs, please keep him on a lead or muzzle him after dark, some dogs can kill a hog with one shake of the head.

 The hedgehog on the left was bitten by a dog but the wound was treated by the vet and healed well.
 He was released some distance away from where the dog lived.
-The one on the right is a recent admission, we hope she will do as well.
+The picture on the right was taken shortly after admission, the vets sutured the wound and the hedgehog was released.

 On to Your Garden